alixide/DDNS_Updater/DDNSU_WebService/README.md

    - lastIp: The last IP address that was updated.
 Leave this null.
    - domains: list of domains that belong to the host group, each domain is a variable with the name of the domain as key and contains the following info:
      - ddns: The index of the DDNS service provider in the ddnss list.
-     - updateUrl: The URL to update the IP address of the domain.
+     - updateUrl: The URL to update the IP address of the domain, used if there is a custom update URL for the domain otherwise leave it null.
      - authorization: The user and password to authenticate the update call.
 The authorization include the following fields:
        - user: The username to authenticate the update call.
        - pass: The password to authenticate the update call.